anna-schmid/CinSOIL/notes/notes-data.md

 - The most frequent qualiier is "haplic"

 #### Spatial Scales, Sample Size and Density
-- Most studies at the scale of small regeions, some hundreds km^2
+- Most studies at the scale of small regions, some hundreds km^2
 - The total sample size ranged from 32 to 1753 topsoil samples, most of them being collected from the 0–10 cm or 0–20 cm topsoil.
 The median sample size varies from 85 for field and farm, to 100 for small regions, 264 for large regions and reaches 625 samples for very large region
 - Datasets of measured topsoil SOC contents refer to mineral soils with annual crop systems with an average value of ~15 g•kg^(-1) a range of 30 g•kg^(-1) in median
 - Mineral and organic soils are usually processed seperately